8 Trigrams Of The Yi Jing!

 LI trigram –

-South, 9, Fire, Fire (red, purple, burgundy, violet), Middle Daughter (middle aged woman)… Eyes, Heart (eye & heart disease), LI people are like the "Energizer Bunny," because they keep going & going & going, sometimes until they burn themselves out.
+South, 9, Fire, Fire (red, purple, burgundy, violet), Middle Daughter (middle aged woman)...
+Eyes, Heart (eye & heart disease); LI people are like the "Energizer Bunny," because they keep going & going & going, sometimes until they burn themselves out.
 Most LI people only rest when they are ill.
 They are very passionate and can have a hot-temper that can blow like a tea kettle.

 GEN trigram –

-Northeast, 8, Mountain, Hard Earth (yellow, brown, earth-tones), Youngest Son (youth / children in general)… Small Bones: Arms, Hands, Fingers, Spine (arthritis, broken bones), GEN relates to the mountain, which is hard earth.
+Northeast, 8, Mountain, Hard Earth (yellow, brown, earth-tones), Youngest Son (youth / children in general)...
+Small Bones: Arms, Hands, Fingers, Spine (arthritis, broken bones); GEN relates to the mountain, which is hard earth.
 It takes forever for a mountain to age, so a GEN person is very youthful.
 Mountains are not easily moved so GEN people are stable, however they can become stubborn.

 DUI trigram –

-West, 7, Marsh, Soft Metal (white, gray, gold, silver), Youngest Daughter (young girls)… Mouth, Teeth, Chest (mouth & chest related diseases), DUI is the youngest daughter who was the more artistic, sociable and talkative in the traditional Chinese family.
+West, 7, Marsh, Soft Metal (white, gray, gold, silver), Youngest Daughter (young girls)...
+Mouth, Teeth, Chest (mouth & chest related diseases); DUI is the youngest daughter who was the more artistic, sociable and talkative in the traditional Chinese family.
 Therefore, you won't find a DUI working as a librarian or any other profession where they need to be quiet.

 To confirm which is your personal trigram… Send me an email with TRIGRAM in the subject line.
 In the body of that email list your first name, gender and date of birth (yes, including the year) to PK@FengShuiAdvantage.com.I’ll send you an email confirming your personal trigram, along with all its supportive 45˚ directions.

-I refer to all of your personal directions as your ‘Lifetime Keys,’ because they are with you from the moment of your birth and they are the key to how you are influenced by Earth’s magnetic pull for your entire lifetime.
-After working with clients much like you over the past 10 years, I’ve fine tuned the process of explaining how to locate… then avoid or activate ALL of your ‘Personal Directions’ including your 15˚ directions for… Consuming vs. Prosperous, Valued Friends vs. Lonely Pillow, Creativity vs. Analytical Abilities, Injury vs. Robbery, Luck or Romance.
+All of your Feng Shui Personal Directions have beautiful Chinese names that would confuse most of my readers, so I refer to all of your Personal Directions as your 'Lifetime Keys,' because they are with you from the moment of your birth and they're the key to how you're influenced by Earth's magnetic pull for your entire lifetime.
+After working with clients much like you for 12 years, I've fine tuned the process of explaining how to locate... then avoid or activate ALL of your 'Lifetime Keys / Personal Directions' including your 15° directions for:

 © 2007 P.K.
 Odle.
 All rights reserved.